kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 ## Post Installation

-Kubeflow 0.6 release brings multi-tenancy support and user are not able to create notebooks in `kubeflow`, `default` namespace.
+Kubeflow provides multi-tenancy support and user are not able to create notebooks in `kubeflow`, `default` namespace.

 The first time you visit the cluster, you can ceate a namespace `anonymous` to use.
 If you want to create different users, you can create `Profile` and then `kubectl apply -f profile.yaml`.
 Profile controller will create new namespace and service account which is allowed to create notebook in that namespace.